arrismo/re-connect-ai/README.md

-# SupportMatch - Alcohol Recovery Community Platform
+# ReConnect - Alcohol Recovery Community Platform

 A specialized web application for alcohol addiction recovery that intelligently connects users with accountability partners who share similar challenges and have complementary experiences, creating a supportive community focused on sobriety and personal growth.